ansys/pymechanical/doc/source/getting_started/faq.rst

 <https://github.com/pyansys/PyMechanical/issues>`_ page.

-If you want to ask more open-ended questions or are seeking advice from experts in the community, you can post on the `Discussions
+If you want to ask more open-ended questions or are seeking advice from experts in the community, post on the `Discussions
 <https://github.com/pyansys/PyMechanical/discussions>`_ page.